Obtaining the source code

 to avoid conflicts of interest.

-- All MESSy submodels are classified individually, depending on their
+- The MESSy submodels are categorised individually, depending on their

 development and publication status (see list of submodels: